 Enterprise Security Architecture in a Dynamic Environment

 Throwing cybersecurity technology at your IT systems doesn’t lead to real security.
-Today, what you write in your policies, the behaviour of our employees and the preparedness and responses of our management teams to the crisis determines the financial penalties that organisations face when a breach occurs.
+Today, what we write in our policies, the behaviour of our employees and the preparedness and responses of our management teams to the crisis determines the financial penalties that organisations face when a breach occurs.

-Without a coherent security architecture vulnerabilities will remain to be discovered by attackers.
+Without a coherent and adaptive security architecture, vulnerabilities will remain to be discovered by attackers and newly-created vulnerabilities will escape detection.
 Security Architecture is a well-established principle in highly-secure networks to design security into IT - but it is far less prominent in commercial networks.
 It is increasingly important for today’s highly adaptive, cloud-based IT environments.

 Enterprise security architecture links the components of the security infrastructure into one integral design, ensuring the right technology is deployed, reducing the risks of undiscovered vulnerabilities and reducing technology costs.